-The proposed preferred option, Option 2, satisfies the RIT-D. This statement is made based on the detailed analysis set out in this report.
-The proposed preferred option is the credible option that has the highest net economic benefit under the most likely reasonable scenarios.
+The preferred option, Option 2 Retire RP and offload to WP and remove all equipment, satisfies the RIT-D. This statement is made based on the detailed analysis set out in this report.
+The preferred option is the credible option that has the highest net economic benefit under the most likely reasonable scenarios.